Tag: I Ching

 And it nagged at him that something vital waited to be perceived, if he could only loosen his grip on his habitual, strictly methodical approach to such evidence.
 That morning, he had reread a marked passage from a volume he carried in his travelling library, an old work by the British physiologist William Benjamin Carpenter, something about knowledge arriving through circuits of which the thinker remains unaware.
 “Unconscious cerebration,” Carpenter called it.
 Not instinct, exactly, but a deeper faculty, which underlies reason.
 It reminded him of something the Chinese publican had said to him offhandedly: that a man may fix his gaze too closely on the fragments of a thing, and so miss the thing itself.
 Forster, who did not consider himself a mystic, found the idea returning to him incessantly in recent days, like a tiny pebble he could not get out of the sock of his reason.
 Yet oddly persuasive.
 The detective was, like Carpenter, a committed empiricist, but it seemed to him of late that a narrow channel might exist between the Western scholar’s rigid concepts and the Buddhist’s drifting brushstroke.
 Whence come our “hunches,” our “insights,” our “intuition”? he mused as he crunched along, his plain walking stick, little more than a trimmed length of hardwood, tapped lightly at the ground as he pondered.
 That solution to a problem suddenly flashing into the mind unbidden: whence does it arise?
 Its quiet elaboration occurring beneath the awareness.

 The heat bore down, and without quite intending to, he had taken the red track to Deep Lead.
 Past the edge of the diggings, smoke exuded here and there in the Chinese camp, tinted with incense.
 Truth to tell, when entered from this side, alleys leading from the main street bore signs of the dissolution of which the camp was sometimes accused.
 There were a few grimy, tumbledown edifices, constructed as though from a pack of pub playing cards – among them opium haunts; the area had of late become known for drawing the idle young from miles around.
-Here and there loitered denizens of an unprepossessing, not to say suspicious, appearance; but even so, Forster reflected, there was a loafing, arrogant class of colonial that roamed around the country and might as easily be found lolling and expectorating about the corners of the principal streets in the best Australian cities.
+Denizens of an unprepossessing, not to say suspicious, appearance loitered in the shade; yet even so, Forster reflected, there was a loafing, arrogant class of colonial that roamed around the country and might as easily be found lolling and expectorating about the corners of the principal streets in the best Australian cities.

 Forster settled into one of two comfortable cane chairs arranged on either side of a small table in the corner of the Junction’s exaggeratedly named Tea House, where his acquaintance had guided him with quiet formality.
 Actually an interior room, it lay beyond public access, tucked behind the family quarters and adjoining a dim little chamber that might have been a storeroom – it was hard to say.
 Shelves lined the far wall, crowded with potted plants that leaned gently toward the filtered light.
 The tearoom itself was reached through a plain, easily overlooked door, and Forster had the distinct sense of being ushered into an inner sanctum, not merely for the warren-like route that led him there, but for the subtle change in the publican’s bearing as they entered: an attitude approaching deference, tinged with the protective instinct of a man offering something precious to one who might not recognise it.
 Perhaps his one or two official visits to the hotel since the post-mortem had earned him Mow Fung’s trust.
 It was an unintended but welcome result for a city detective newly stationed in the district, slowly learning the elusive protocols of rural trust.